 Sarah Bush Lincoln partners with local and area schools to bring Project Fit America to selected schools.
 So far, Kansas School and Neoga Middle School have been awarded grants for the national public fitness program.

 The program, funded by Sarah Bush Lincoln Health Foundation, provides fitness equipment and curriculum to schools to help students make activity, fitness and health a part of their everyday school experience.

 The grant provides indoor and outdoor fitness equipment, teacher training and physical education curriculum support.
-The outdoor equipment is free and open so the community may use it as well.
+The outdoor equipment is open so the community may use it as well.

 The equipment is specifically designed to target areas in which children generally fail fitness tests, focusing on lower-body, abdominal, upper body and cardiovascular endurance.
 The outdoor equipment includes devices such as the horizontal ladder, sit-up station and parallel bars, while the indoor devices include weighted hula hoops and fitness cups, among others.